reservoirpy/reservoirpy/docs/source/user_guide/learning_rules.rst

 --------------------------------------------

 Online learning can be performed using the :py:meth:`~.Node.train` method.
-In the following example, we will use the :py:class:`~.FORCE` node, a single layer of neurons equipped with an online learning rule called FORCE algorithm.
+In the following example, we will use the :py:class:`~.RLS` node, a single layer of neurons equipped with an online learning rule called the Recursive Least Square (RLS) algorithm.

 We start by creating some input data ``X`` and some target data ``Y`` that the model has to predict.